 Step Two: Assess and Capture Current State

-Get a better understanding of where you are today by assessing your analytics maturity and examining your current environment through these activities:
+Get a better understanding of where you are today by assessing your analytics maturity and examining your current environment.

-• An assessment of current skills within your organization
+• What skills or expertise are currently lacking on your team?
+An assessment of current skills within your organization will inform training or hiring needs.

 Summarize all of this into a current state overview that details where insufficiencies exist within your technologies and competencies, makes clear the need for a new solution, and serves as a benchmark against which progress will be measured.